 Christianity is famously a proselytizing religion.
 The word itself literally derives from the Greek language and the efforts of early Christians to convert Jews to their new religion.
 It has it’s origins in the “Great Commission,” recorded in the final verses of the Gospel of Matthew, in which Jesus commanded his disciples to spread his teachings to all the nations of the world.
 Non-Christians may not realize how much our entire Western culture is permeated not only with Christian values, but also Christian iconography.
 If you don’t believe me, go ask a Jew.

 An Argument for Critical Thinking

 This blog is an attempted argument for critical thinking, both in the arena of political and religious thought.
 Religion and politics — the two bête noires of dinner table conversation — are tied together whenever possible.
 It is also an attempt to expose propaganda, especially by agencies such as the Fox News Channel, whose “fair and balanced” tag-line would be completely laughable if there were not so many people who actually believed in it.

-For the most part, this blog will be an exercise in preaching to the choir.
+For the most part, this blog is likely to be an exercise in preaching to the choir.
 I know that.
-In terms of where the weight of the articles will be, it’s likely to focus more on politics — with its infinitely large minefield of examples — but belief systems as a whole will not be neglected.
 My hope is that people will find examples and arguments here that will be useful in some way, and maybe that will get a little bit of “traction.”
 One can always hope.